 In this blog post, we are going to share our list of groundbreaking team chat tools of 2020.
 Each tool’s description will have the features and functions, pricing, and the pros and cons to them.
 Without further ado, let’s dive into the 25 best team chat tools of 2020.

 It would be weird if we didn’t believe AirSend was the lead groundbreaking tool for team chat and collaboration.
 One of the great features with AirSend is that it carries the ideal collaboration tools needed to get work done.
-Tools, such as task-management, premium built-in file storage, and personalized notebooks made for each channel.
+Tools, such as task-management, premium built-in file storage, audio/video calling, and personalized notebooks made for each channel.

 Most importantly, AirSend’s productivity train is continuously chugging, which means that we are constantly delivering new updates and features.
 New updates and features mean new ways for efficient communication and collaboration.